Jessika Nash: Sydney FC

 In September 2021, Nash joined Sydney FC ahead of the 2021–22 A-League Women season, together with Sarah Hunter, looking to progress her career.

 Melbourne Victory

 In September 2022, Nash joined Melbourne Victory ahead of the 2022–23 A-League Women season.
 In August 2024, it was announced Nash wouldn't return to the club for the 2024–25 A-League Women season.

 Central Coast Mariners

 Following her departure from Melbourne Victory, Nash joined Central Coast Mariners.

 Sassuolo

 Following a season at Central Coast Mariners, in which she helped them win the championship, Nash joined Italian Serie A Femminile club Sassuolo.

+Melbourne City

+In August 2026, Nash returned to Australia, signing a two-year contract with Melbourne City.

 International career

 Although the youngest member of the squad, Nash was selected as captain of the Junior Matildas, resulting in Nash being a pivotal part of the team during both 2019 AFC U-16 Women's Championship qualification and final tournament.
 Nash made her Junior Matildas debut on 17 September 2018, playing 90 minutes in an 11–0 victory against Palestine.
 She featured during six matches of qualification and she started all five games in the final tournament, playing 424 minutes.
 Nash made her senior Matildas debut in November 2021 in a friendly match against United States held in Sydney, which resulted in a 0–3 loss for her team.
 In December 2024 she was a substitute in two home friendlies against Chinese Taipei, which Matildas won 3–1 and 6–0.